Aquafina-water-bottle/jp-mining-note/docs/docs/faq.md

 1. In [Yomichan's Anki Card Format](setupyomichan.md#yomichan-fields),
     ensure that the `SentenceReading` field is empty.

-1. If you are using the AJT Japanese addon, edit the config and under the profile named `Add furigana for sentence`, set `note_type` to `AJT_JAPANESE_IGNORE_PROFILE`.
+1. If you are using the AJT Furigana addon, edit the config and set `generate_on_note_add` to `false`.
     Afterwards, restart Anki.
+    Please note that this step will also disable generation of pitch accents.

 You likely want to bulk-generate the furigana if you are disabling furigana on card generation.
 See the question below to do just that.

 ---

-## How do I bulk generate furigana?
+## How do I bulk generate furigana and pitch accents?

 1. Head to the Card Browser window: